cgloeckner/amid-infinity/02_character_creation.md

 | 5. | SLEUTH 			| Police officer, private eye, intelligence officer or the like |
 | 6. | MEDICINE 		| Doctor, therapist, nurse, pharmacist, veterinary or similar |

+**Example mechanics:**
+- Distract guards may be EASY for a THEATER ACTOR.
+- Sneaking on a suspect may be EASY for a PRIVATE EYE.

 ## Starter Loot

 Since the variety of characters is too vast, STARTER LOOT comes in categories and allow you build upon those ideas to fit your character concept.